cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 ..
 CAUTION::

-      If paths to keystores are relative, you could faced an issue when starting elassandra from another directory than the install directory.
-You should use absolute keystore paths to avoid such issues.
+      If paths to keystores are relative, you could faced an issue when starting Elassandra from another directory than the installed directory.
+You should use absolute keystore paths to avoid such an issue.